 What primary school/high school did you attend? – This information can be easily found on LinkedIn or social media channels like Facebook.

 What is your mother’s maiden name? – It may take a little bit of digging, but a hacker could find this information from social media or national registries.

 What is your favorite movie? – This is a question without a consistent answer.
 Something you really liked yesterday might not be the movie you’ll love today, since new movies are released all the time and your tastes change.

 What was your favorite sport in high school? – A weak question, especially if your Facebook profile is full of pictures of you playing rugby, cheerleading, or doing any other sport.
 And if it’s not, then there’s a chance that the answer can be guessed if you post a lot of articles about football, for example.

 Yes!
 First, limit the information you share on social media profiles and your posts.
 You don’t need to list your hometown on Facebook to create a profile.
 Have a look at these tips and reevaluate how you can make your social media profiles more private.
 This will make the hackers’ job way more complicated.

-And if you are confident that you’ve chosen a good security question, but still think you may forget the answer, use a password manager.
+And if you are confident that you’ve chosen good security questions, but still think you may forget the answers, use a password manager.
 Many secure password managers, including NordPass, let you add notes to your passwords.

 For more cybersecurity tips, subscribe to our free monthly newsletter below.